MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/about/supported_guest_os.md

 The following table lists the operating systems supported in Windows 10 for use as guest operating systems in Hyper-V virtual machines, as well as provides information about integration services.

-For information about running Linux or FreeBSD as a guest operating system, see: **[Linux and FreeBSD Virtual Machines on Hyper-V](https://technet.microsoft.com/library/dn531030.aspx)**.
+For information about running Linux or FreeBSD as a guest operating system, see: [Linux and FreeBSD Virtual Machines on Hyper-V](https://technet.microsoft.com/library/dn531030.aspx).

 Microsoft provides support for guest operating systems in the following
 manner: